ajpage74/terraform-foundations-azure/AZURE.md

 https://github.com/hashicorp/terraform-azure-labs

 In a hurry?
 You can automatically reset your environment to the end of a lab exercise with the `catchup.sh` script.
 Give the script a lab number and it will automatically clean up your sandbox and finish the lab for you.
 This is a handy way to get caught up or skip to a particular section.
+The catchup script works as far as the end of **Lab 17 - Terraform State** after which your Terraform Cloud and VCS settings must be configured manually.

 Example script usage below.
 This will jump you to the end of Lab 7 and the beginning of Lab 8.
 ```bash